Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 As you can see, Octopus is pretty cheap per month.
 You can send bulk automated messages, and it also mentions personalized invites.
 Even if this looks good, do not use it, as there is only one real way to find those potential prospects, and that’s by putting in the hard work, the personalization, and the research.

-The problem with the above chrome extensions is that it makes it easier for LinkedIn to detect when people are using automation tools.
+The problem with the above Chrome extensions is that they make it easier for LinkedIn to detect when people are using automation tools.

-One reason for this is because these tools send thousands of messages and connections per day to everyone they find on Linkedin.
-This is impossible for a human to do, and that’s exactly how Linkedin detects spam.
+One reason for this is that these tools send thousands of messages and connections per day to everyone they find on LinkedIn.
+This is impossible for a human to do, and that’s exactly how LinkedIn detects spam.

-Another reason is that because these tools don’t give you a dedicated IP address, you may appear at another continent while using the extension instead of your actual location.
-(Not all of them do this though, some of the above do have a dedicated IP address.)
+Another reason is that because these tools don’t give you a dedicated IP address, you may appear on another continent while using the extension instead of your actual location.
+(Not all of them do this, though, some of the above do have a dedicated IP address.)

 So, if you’re sending messages on LinkedIn at 2 PM in South Africa and then at 6 PM in America?
 LinkedIn will know it’s very likely that you’re using automation tools.